If you’re in need of a new iPhone, you might be tempted to buy right now. That said, if you can, we recommend waiting a few more days.

-Before you go out and buy last year’s models or something older you’ll want to dig into the latest regarding the devices some are calling iPhone 9, iPhone 11, or iPhone X 2.
+Before you go out and buy last year’s models or something older you’ll want to dig into the latest details.
 Here are the basics for those that haven’t been paying attention to the rumors:

-- Apple’s reportedly working on a 6.5-inch OLED model that might be called iPhone X Plus.
+- Apple’s reportedly working on a 6.5-inch OLED model.
 This device is expected to have a ton of RAM and a huge battery.

 - The company is said to be working on a 5.8-inch OLED successor to the iPhone X.

-- A brand new 6.1-inch LCD model is also rumored to be in development.
+- It’s also working on a brand new 6.1-inch LCD model.
 The 6.1-inch iPhone is rumored to have a metal design, a cheaper price, and assortment of colors.